“Whip ’er good, Billy.”

 Caroline: She faces the window, mask back in place.
 Hopefully it’s not a far ride.

 Caroline knows the place.
 She thinks she might have even been to a function or two here when she was younger.
 It’s the Brown Mansion, one of the most palatial homes in the city.
 She recalls it was built from 1901-1904 by the cotton king of New Orleans, W.P.
-Brown, who was one of the richest men in the South at the time.
+Brown.
+He was one of the richest men in the South at the time.
 A walled perimeter surrounds the house.
 Guards by the iron gate wave the vehicle on through.

 Caroline: Caroline’s opinion of McGinn revises up a step.
 She resists sinking a barb into the monstrous being beside her.